We’ve all experienced some rather crazy moments of coincidence before in our lives.

 In the hopes of avoiding detection, the British Navy disguised the Carmania as a German passenger liner, the SMS Cap Trafalgar.

-The plan worked splendidly when, on September the 14th 1914, the Carmania ambushed and sank a German vessel off the coast of Brazil.
+The plan worked splendidly when, on September 14, 1914, the Carmania ambushed and sank a German vessel off the coast of Brazil.

 In a rather interesting moment of coincidence, the German ship that the Carmania sank was none other than the real SMS Cap Trafalgar, the same boat the Carmania was disguised as.